Fortean Winds Investigation Series

 Quantifying the Mystical: Patterns and Practices in Grimoires

 The founding investigation.
-We ran 16 grimoires through AI pattern analysis looking for structural consistency across texts that had no contact with each other.
-What we found: recurring symbols, shared numerical systems, consistent ritual architecture, and a methodology that transcends any single cultural tradition.
-The question this raises — does this consistency point at a technology? — drives everything that follows.
+We ran 16 grimoires through AI pattern analysis looking for structural consistency across texts that had no documented contact with each other.
+What came back: recurring symbols, shared numerical systems, consistent ritual architecture, and a methodology that transcends any single cultural tradition.
+The consistency across independent texts is the finding.
+Everything else in this series follows from it.

 Part 2